 The Company reviews long-lived assets for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable or that the useful lives of these assets are no longer appropriate.
-Each impairment test is based on a comparison of the undiscounted cash flows estimated to be generated by those assets over their estimated economic life to the related carrying value of those assets to determine if the assets are impairment is indicated, the asset is written down to its estimated fair value.
-The cash flow estimates using appropriate assumptions and projections at that time.
+Each impairment test is based on a comparison of the undiscounted cash flows estimated to be generated by those assets over their estimated economic life to the related carrying value of those assets to determine if the assets are impaired.
+If an impairment is indicated, the asset is written down to its estimated value.
+The cash flow estimates used to identify the potential impairment reflect our best estimates using appropriate assumptions and projections at that time.
 In evaluating potential impairment of these assets, we specifically consider whether any indicators of impairment are present, including, but not limited to: